Open October 1 - 31st

 Funding of up to $20,000 will be provided to projects/groups that seek to create impactful community change and increase the wellness, resiliency and engagement of Indigenous youth.

 The Land and Food Sovereignty Funding Stream aims to increase opportunities to participate in land-based programming, learn about food and medicines and engage with knowledge keepers.
 Projects in this stream need to be Indigenous-led and youth-focused, although community-focused and intergenerational activities can be run.
-The intention of launching this program in Fall 2024 is so that the grant can support full year projects in 2025 that cover a full growing season, and provide opportunities for multi-seasonal opportunities to engage with and on the land.
+The intention of launching this program in the Fall is so that the grant can support projects that cover a full growing season (from planting to harvest), and provide opportunities for multi-seasonal opportunities to engage with and on the land.

 There is a priority in this stream to support: